FrankHossfeld/gwt-modules-bom/README.md

 ## Current Versions

-This is a list of modules and their versions contained in this BOM:
+This is a list of modules, and their versions contained in this BOM:

 | Module                    | Version (Snapshot) | Version (Release) | Repo                                                                                                               |
 |:--------------------------|:------------------:|:-----------------:|:-------------------------------------------------------------------------------------------------------------------|